Universal bounds on optimization of free energy harvesting

+In this case, we treat the entire bacteriorhodopsin system as the baseline, and we do not introduce any additional constraints on the steady-state distribution or the control fluxes.
+Then, as shown in Sec.~\smref{sec:achievability}, the objective in~\eqref{eq:Gmax00} is achieved in the limit of fast control, and the maximum harvesting rate can be found by solving the simplified optimization problem~\eqref{eq:wmax-1}.

+For this setup, Fig.~\ref{fig:br-sm-baseline-all-data}~(a) shows the baseline (actual) harvesting rate $\GGdBCbase$ and the maximum harvesting rate $\Gmax$ at varying $\Delta \psi$.
+Interestingly, both peak at around the \emph{in vivo} values of the membrane potential.
+In Fig.~\ref{fig:br-sm-baseline-all-data}~(b), we show that the actual bacteriorhodopsin cycle harvests approximately 50\% of the fundamental bound given by $\Gmax$ (at {\em in vivo} values of $\Delta \psi$).
+This suggests that bacteriorhodopsin is remarkably close to optimal, relative to improvements that could be achieved by introducing any additional control processes.

+We also show the actual steady-state distribution and the optimal distribution $\popt$ in Fig.~\ref{fig:br-sm-baseline-all-data}~(c).
+The optimal distribution increases the probability of state $O$, similar to the optimal distribution found by optimizing the $N\leftrightarrow O$ transition, shown in Fig.~\ref{fig:br-data}~(c).
+However, unlike Fig.~\ref{fig:br-data}~(c), where most of the extra probability is taken from state $N$, in Fig.~\ref{fig:br-sm-baseline-all-data}~(c) the probability is drawn more uniformly from other states in the cycle, indicating the presence of distributed control.

-\mysection{Limiting regimes}
+\mainsection{Limiting regimes}

 Our results are stated via an optimization problem that generally does not have a closed-form solution.
 In our second set of results, we identify closed-form expressions in three physically meaningful regimes.
-For simplicity, here we focus on the simplified objective~\eqref{eq:wmax-1}.
-(See \smref{sec:static-env} for derivations, including validity conditions for the three regimes.)
+For simplicity, here we focus on the simplified objective~\eqref{eq:wmax-1}. \ns{See \smref{sec:static-env} for detailed derivations, including analysis of the conditions under which each of these three approximation are be valid.}

 For convenience, we first rewrite~\eqref{eq:wmax-1} as

 {where $\derivSRB{\pp}=-\sum_{i,j}\RB_{ij}p_{j}\ln p_{i}$ is the increase of the Shannon entropy of $\pp$ under $\RB$} and for convenience we defined $\hvec_{i}:=\ggBi_{i}+\sum_{j}\RB_{ji}(f_{j}-f_{i}+\gBi_{ji})$.
 The objective~\eqref{eq:wmax-lin-split} contains a nonlinear term $-\derivSRB{\pp}/\beta$ quantifying the decrease of information-theoretic entropy and a linear term $\sum_i p_i \phi_i$ quantifying the flow of thermodynamic free energy.